kivanc57/printf/README.md

 #Build the Docker image

-docker build -t local-printf:latest -f DockerFileFolder/Dockerfile DockerFileFolder
+docker build -t local-printf:latest .

 #Check if the image is created